SocialNerds/TensorFlow-Hotdog-Not-Hotdog-episode-29/README.md

 # Hot dog - Not Hot Dog application with TensorFlow

-Did you ever wanted to have your own Hot Dog - Not Hot Dog application?
+Did you ever want to have your own Hot Dog - Not Hot Dog application?
-You can now.
+You can now!
 See the live video [here](https://youtu.be/7ki0mY0eQGU) to learn how to do it in TensorFlow.

 # Installation